Wren6991/tt02-whisk-serial-processor/README.md

 Instructions are three-address-code, because we can afford the encoding space, and we are relatively register-poor so would like to avoid unnecessary clobbering.
 PC is available as register index 7, for reads/writes by any instruction.

 Register index r6 for the destination or first operand indicates a hardwired zero register.
 Using a zero register as the destination allows flags to be set without clobbering any registers, and there are some useful pseudo-ops with zero for the first operand.
-For the *second* operand, index r6 indicates a 16-bit literal following the instruction. (*Of course there is nothing stopping you from executing your literals as instructions on different code paths, for bonus style points.*)
+For the *second* operand, index r6 indicates a 16-bit literal following the instruction.

+> Of course there is nothing stopping you from executing your literals as instructions on different code paths, for bonus style points.

 ## Instructions

 Each instruction has 9 bits for reg specifiers (MSBs), and the 7 for the opcode.
-The opcode will be the LSBs, so we have a chance to get a head start on the decode if it's profitable.

 The format of an instruction is: